iredchuk/array-join/README.md

 # array-join
-Join arrays by common object key or with a custom match function, similarly to how SQL JOIN and LEFT JOIN work.
+Join arrays of objects by a common key or with a custom match function, similarly to how SQL JOIN and LEFT JOIN work.

 [![build status](https://img.shields.io/travis/iredchuk/array-join/master.svg?style=flat-square)](https://travis-ci.org/iredchuk/array-join)